David Rodriguez (boxer): Personal life

 As far as his personal life, he tends to keep that private.
 He is single and not dating anyone as of September 2022.
 He has several pets, including a beloved dog named Axel.
 He is close to his parents in El Paso and to his family.
 He is also a practicing Christian; he attributes the turnaround of his alcoholism to his Christian faith.
 He does not like to travel much away from his home area due to post-2020 quarantine travel restrictions.
+He does admit to smoking marijuana.

+In 2024, Rodriguez made public accusations that singer Taylor Swift and Kansas City Chiefs Tight End Travis Kelce "will both go down as traitors."
+He further claimed that they had both "sold out America and humanity for fame and service to self."